 miraDry for Hyperhidrosis

-How does the miraDray procedure help treat excess sweating?
+How does the miraDry procedure help treat excess sweating?

-According the the National Hyperhidrosis Society, “miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific area where sweat glands are located, resulting in thermolysis (decomposition by heat) of the sweat glands.
+The National Hyperhidrosis Society gives a longer answer: “miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific area where sweat glands are located, resulting in thermolysis (decomposition by heat) of the sweat glands.
 While the sweat glands are being eliminated through electromagnetic technology, the top layers of the skin are simultaneously cooled and protected.
 Sweat glands are not believed to grow back after treatment so the effect can be seen almost immediately and results are lasting.”